FormidableLabs/spectacle/README.md

 [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate/)

 Have a question about Spectacle?
-Submit an issue on this repository using the "Question" template.
+Submit an issue in this repository using the "Question" template.

 ## Contents